puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 * legal issues - some devices must be managed separately with split storage, for example, because of the regional restrictions

-The following diagrams represents the sample deployment with 2 zones.
-The first zone contains of 3 UniConfig nodes, the second zone contains only from 2 UniConfig nodes.
-Zones share the Kafka cluster; database systems are split.
+The following diagrams represents a sample deployment with 2 zones.
+The first zone contains 3 UniConfig nodes while the second zone contains only 2 UniConfig nodes.
+Multiple zones might share a single Kafka cluster but database instances need to be split (could be running in a single postgres server).

 ![Deployment with multiple zones](multi-zone-architecture.svg)

 Description of multi-zone areas:

+* Applications - The application layer is responsible for managing mapping between network segments and Uniconfig zones.
-* applications - In comparison to single-zone deployment there is additionally database that contains device-zone mappings - based on this information application decides with which zone communication happens.
+  Typically this is achieved by deploying/using an additional inventory database that contains device <-> zone mappings - based on this information the application decides which zone to use.
-* isolated zones - Zones contain set of UniConfig nodes, managed network devices, and load-balancers
+* Isolated zones - A zone contains one or more UniConfig nodes, load-balancers and managed network devices.
-  connected in the isolated clusters.
-Communication between UniConfig cluster and applications is proxied by load-balancers the same way as within single-zone deployment.
+  The clusters in isolated zones share 0 information.
-* PostgreSQL databases - It is recommended to use dedicated database per zone, especially, if deployment requires working device notification streams.
-Otherwise, subscription allocation would not work since UniConfig nodes from different zones may try to establish sessions to unreachable devices placed in the neighbouring zone.
+* PostgreSQL databases - It is necessary to use dedicated database per zone.
-* Kafka cluster - Kafka cluster can be shared by multiple zones or there could be single Kafka cluster per zone.
+* Kafka cluster - Kafka cluster can be shared by multiple clusters in different zones or there could be single Kafka cluster per zone.
-  Notifications from different zones can be safely pushed to the common topics since there cannot be any conflicts between Kafka publishers.
-However, it is also possible to achieve isolation of published messages in the single-cluster Kafka deployment by setting different topic names in different zones.
+  Notifications from different zones can be safely pushed to the common topics since there can be no possible conflicts between Kafka publishers.
+However it is also possible to achieve isolation of published messages in a shared Kafka deployment by setting different topic names in different zones.

 ### Load-balancer operation

-The responsibility of load-balancer is to allocate UniConfig transaction on one of the UniConfig nodes in the cluster.
+The responsibility of a load-balancer is to allocate UniConfig transaction on one of the UniConfig nodes in the cluster.
-It is done by forwarding requests without UniConfig transaction header to one of the UniConfig nodes (using round-robin strategy) and appending used backed identifier to the create-transaction RPC response in form of the additional Cookie header ('sticky session' concept).
-Afterwards, it is responsibility of the application to assure that requests that belong  to the same transaction contains also same backend identifier.
+It is done by forwarding requests without UniConfig transaction header to one of the UniConfig nodes (using round-robin strategy) and afterwards appending a backed identifier to the create-transaction RPC response in form of an additional Cookie header ('sticky session' concept).
+Afterwards, it is the responsibility of an application to assure that all requests that belong to the same transaction contain the same backend identifier.

 !!!
-It is recommended to use load-balancer deployment that is stateless based on 'sticky cookie' - it does not store mappings between transactions and context.
-It makes deployment more straightforward and scalability of load-balancers more robust.
+The application is responsible for preserving transaction and backend identifier cookies throught a transaction lifetime.
 !!!

-The next sequence diagram captures process of creation and usage of 2 UniConfig transactions with focus on load-balancer operation.
+The next sequence diagram captures a process of creating and using 2 UniConfig transactions with focus on load-balancer operation.

 ![Load-balancing UniConfig transactions](load-balancing-transactions.svg)